ProLoser/webshow/characters/Carter.md

 Makes a lot of money and never actually goes into the office.
 Will randomly take a Skype or Google Hangout video conference call.
 Best friend is Freelance Engineer

 Moves to SF, moves into a 2 bedroom apartment and AirBnB's the other room.
+Each week he has a different roommate with weird or creepy behaviors.

 Likes